davidgilbertson/react-recollect/README.md

 **Featureless state management for React.**

-What does that mean?
+What does 'featureless' mean?
 It means that Recollect has a tiny API with (almost) nothing to learn.

 Recollect can replace Redux or MobX or similar state management libraries.